carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 An HPC system might have thousands of nodes and thousands of users.
 How do we decide who gets what and when?
 How do we ensure that a task is run with the resources it needs?
-This job is handled by a special piece of software called the scheduler.
+This job is handled by a special piece of software called the _scheduler_.
 On an HPC system, the scheduler manages which jobs run where and when.

 The following illustration compares these tasks of a job scheduler to a waiter in a restaurant.
 If you can relate to an instance where you had to wait for a